kaenova/next-go-wasm/README.md

 yarn dev
 ```

+Once you run development command, this will compile go code with entry of `main.go`.
+It will run `nodemon` and watch changes on directory of `src/go` and will shutdown next server and re-compile the webassambly.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.js`.
+You can start editing the page by modifying `src/pages/index.js`.
 The page auto-updates as you edit the file.

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.js`.
+This endpoint can be edited in `src/pages/api/hello.js`.

-The `pages/api` directory is mapped to `/api/*`.
+The `src/pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+Change the webassambly code on `src/go`

 ## Learn More